theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![A photo of the Juno-60](/static/juno/juno-60.jpg)

 The Juno notably featured [*digitally-controlled analog oscillators*](https://en.wikipedia.org/wiki/Digitally_controlled_oscillator).
-The DCO was designed to overcome them the tuning instability of the usual **voltage-controlled oscillators** (*VCOs*) in contemporary polyphonic synthesizers.
+The DCO was designed to overcome the tuning instability of the usual **voltage-controlled oscillators** (*VCOs*) in contemporary polyphonic synthesizers.
 The DCOs operate with the same fundamental analog circuitry but differ in that they are controlled by a microcontroller.
 This imparted a unique sound to the Juno series and one that's become a favorite of many musicians.

 ![A photo of the Juno 160](/static/juno/juno-106.jpg)